 He co-authored a fifty-state survey of the law of police use of force justification and, in addition to his student note published in the print edition, authored three other articles on the on-line companion to the SLU Law Journal.
 During law school, Joe interned in the Housing Division of Legal Services of Eastern Missouri, was a judicial extern for Chief Judge Angela Quigless of the Missouri Court of Appeals-Eastern District, and volunteered for a pro bono attorney in a criminal defense case connected with the Ferguson protests.
 Joe is also an alumni of Phillips Black's death penalty clinical curriculum at SLU and will be co-teaching the faculty's doctrinal seminar on capital punishment beginning in Fall 2017.
 Before law school, he had an illustrious career as a professional juggler and, additionally, served as an interpreter for the Deaf, specializing in graduate and professional school interpretation.
 Joe earned a B.A. in English from the University of Missouri, St. Louis, which he followed with graduate studies at the University of Chicago.
 Contact Mr. Welling at firstname.lastname@example.org

-Ms. Zuccarello is an associate mitigation specialist in our Kansas City office.
+Ms. Zuccarello is an associate mitigation specialist in our Philadelphia office.
 Her work in the field began in 2010 as a volunteer at the Wisconsin Innocence Project.
-Prior to joining Phillips Black, she worked as a fact investigator and mitigation specialist in private practice in Kansas City.
+Prior to joining Phillips Black, she worked as a fact investigator and mitigation specialist in private practice in Kansas City, Missouri.